Webpack vs Vite Module Federation Comparison: Architecture, Configs & Fixes

 2. Disable minify temporarily (build.minify: false) to isolate scope collisions and verify chunk exports.
 Minification often obfuscates export names, breaking federation import maps.

 3. Use rollup-plugin-visualizer to audit shared chunk boundaries and confirm react/react-dom are not incorrectly externalized.
-Run npx vite build --report and inspect the generated stats.html to verify dependency inclusion.
+Run npx vite build with the visualizer plugin and inspect the generated stats.html to verify dependency inclusion.

 Debugging Federated Modules in Dev & Prod